Advanced Population Genetics

 The Extended Edition of Breeders Assistant includes advanced population genetics tools to help with mate selection and population analysis.

-Many of the features described here are demonstrated in the 'Mate Selection, Kinship And Population Analysis' tutorial.
-This tutorial can be used with any version/edition of Breeders Assistant v6+.
+Many of the features described here are demonstrated in the 'Mate Selection, Kinship And Population Analysis' tutorial and in several of the videos.
+The tutorial can be used with any version/edition of Breeders Assistant v6+.

 Finding Prospective Matings - Mate Selection